 Son of Iditarod champion injured in Seattle wreck

 The son of Martin Buser, four-time winner of the Iditarod Trail Sled Dog Race, was critically injured in a car crash in Seattle this week.
 Nikolai Buser was listed in critical condition at Harborview and has undergone multiple procedures to alleviate pressure on his brain and fix a shattered bone.
 Nikolai’s car was slammed into by an Uber driver; it was then pushed into traffic and hit by two other vehicles.
 Five other people were injured in the crash.

 Four pedestrians were struck by a driver on Tuesday morning in a crash so violent that some of the victims were thrown into the arm.
 The crash happened at the intersection between Denny Way and Aurora Avenue in Seattle.
 The driver jumped a curb, hit the pedestrians, and hit a tree before leaving the scene.
 Police found her only a few blocks away; they are investigating the possibility that she was intoxicated at the time of the crash.

 Alcohol may be to blame for Spokane Valley crash

-Two women were seriously injured after a single-car crash in Spokane Valley early Thursday morning.
-The car, a Buick Skylar, was travelling at a high speed before it crashed into a cement retaining wall.
+Two women were seriously injured after a single-vehicle car accident in Spokane Valley early Thursday morning.
+The car, a Buick Skylark, was traveling at a high speed before it crashed into a cement retaining wall.
 Police are investigating whether the driver was intoxicated; she may face a charge of vehicular assault for injuring her car’s passenger.

 Pedestrian struck in crosswalk

-A 61-year-old man was crossing the street in Mountlake Terrance when a 17-year-old driver blew through the crosswalk and struck him on Thursday morning.
+A 61-year-old man was crossing the street in Mountlake Terrace when a 17-year-old driver blew through the crosswalk and struck him on Thursday morning.
 The pedestrian was transported to Harborview Medical Center for treatment.
-Police are still investigating whether the driver could have been distracted or intoxicated at the time of the crash.
+Police are still investigating whether the driver could have been distracted or intoxicated at the time of the pedestrian accident.